-- The Application Form will need to be filled out and emailed to firstname.lastname@example.org by 5 PM on March 23rd for consideration.
+- The Application Form will need to be filled out and emailed to email@example.com for consideration.

 - The Small Grant Proposed Budget must be filled out and emailed with your application.

-For more information, please see our FAQs in the seciton below.
-If you have any additional questions about the grant or the application content, please contact Kathy Swanson at email@example.com.
+For more information, please see our FAQs in the section below.
+If you have any additional questions about the grant or the application content, please contact firstname.lastname@example.org.

 Frequently Asked Questions:

 What is the average Grant Award Amount?

 This is no “average grant award” as grant funding will be based on the applicant’s ability to demonstrate need and alignment with the Council’s goal for statewide impact and serving underserved populations.
 We hope to reach as many people as possible with maximum impact to their lives.
 No grant requests under $500 or over $5,000 will be considered.

 What items can be purchased with the grant funds?

 The grant fund can be used to purchase tech based items.
 The technical items must be used to connect individuals with disabilities with their families and friends.
 An example would be an iPad to engage in a fitness class with a group of friends.
 This means that no art supplies, crafts, board games, similar items that are not technologically based can be purchased with these funds.